Our aim at Yeovil College is to make education as affordable as possible.

 Depending upon your personal circumstances you may be entitled to significant financial support and, in some cases, you may be entitled to study for free with us.
-Our Student and Customer Services Team will be able to give you clear and straight-forward advice regarding this.
+Our iZone Team will be able to give you clear and straight-forward advice regarding this.

 Free or Discounted Courses

 If you are unemployed and in receipt of certain benefits, or you are aged between 19-23 and studying your first full Level 1, 2 or 3 programme, you may be eligible for free tuition.

 19+ students can apply for financial support if they are:

 - living in the parental home and can provide evidence that their personal income is below £40,000.

 - living independently or with a spouse/partner and can provide evidence of household income below £40,000.